writethedocspodcast/writethedocspodcast.github.io/pages/contact.md

 ---
-title: Contact Us
+title: Contact the Hosts
 permalink: /contact/
 ---

 Have some feedback, comments, or a request?
-The best way to reach us is through <a href="https://writethedocs.slack.com/messages/podcast">#podcast channel on the WTD Slack forum</a>.
+The best way to reach us is through <a href="https://writethedocs.slack.com/messages/podcast">#podcast channel</a> on the WTD Slack forum.

 Alternatively, send an email to <a mailto="writethedocspodcast@gmail.com">writethedocspodcast@gmail.com</a> or use the form below to reach us.

 {% comment %} Form is from wufoo forms. {% endcomment %}
 <div id="wufoo-zwq45h30yz8ykx">